CalConnect/public/charter/charter-TC-STREAMING.md

 ## STREAMING Mailing List

-Besides participation in the committee, there is a closed STREAMING Mailing list within CalConnect to organise the work.

-You must be an employee of a Consortium member (or Member of M3AAWG) to be subscribed to this mailing list.
+You must be an employee of a Consortium member to be subscribed to this mailing list.
-You must be subscribed to the TC STREAMING mailing list to post messages to this mailing list.
+You must be subscribed to the TC SHARING mailing list to post messages to this mailing list.

 [tc-streaming-l](mailto:tc-streaming-l@lists.calconnect.org)